Water intake plays a critical role in almost all the bodily functions of our furry friends.

 Symptoms of hyponatremia include weakness, lethargy, vomiting, bloating, and seizures.

-Another overhydration danger is dilutional anemia.
-When there is too much water in the body, it can cause a decrease in red blood cells, which carry oxygen throughout the body.
+Another danger of overhydration is dilutional anemia.
+Too much water in the body can decrease the number of red blood cells that carry oxygen throughout the body.

 This can result in symptoms such as pale gums, weakness, lack of appetite, and fatigue.
 Dilutional anemia can lead to organ failure.